 'Tis the season to watch "It's a Wonderful Life."
-But before you tune in (or start streaming), click through for behind-the-scenes trivia and surprising fun facts about the movie that became a holiday tradition.
+But before you tune in or start streaming, click through for 40 fun facts about the 1946 movie that became a timeless holiday tradition.

 It's Based on a Christmas Card